 Fact: These statistics are worsening every year.

-Electonic waste (also known as E-waste) is one of the fastest growing waste issues in Australia – and yet I think I’m right to assume that most people would never have so much as considered recycling their electronics.
-It’s not exactly something that is widely discussed or promoted.
+Electronic waste (also known as E-waste) is one of the fastest growing waste issues in Australia, yet most people have never even considered recycling their electronics.
+It’s not something that's widely discussed or promoted.
 Then again, neither is clothing waste.

 Why is E-waste such a large issue?

-Electronic items are not only dangerous, they are also made from valuable resources such as metal, plastic and glass – all of which require energy to mine and manufacture.
+But danger to the environment and our health isn't the only reason we should be recycling our electronics correctly.
+Most of the devices and appliances we use are made from valuable resources such as metal, plastic and glass – all of which require energy to mine and manufacture.

 Studies show that if 75% of the 1.5 million televisions discarded yearly were recycled, there would be savings of 23,000 tonnes of CO2 equivalents, 520 mega litres of water, 400,000 gigajoules of energy and 160,000 cubic metres of landfill space.